DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/1 Configuration/onItemExpanded.md

 ---
 ---
 ##### shortDescription
-A function that is executed when an item (pane) is expanded.
+A function that is executed after an item (pane) is expanded.

 ##### param(e): ui/splitter:ItemExpandedEvent
 Information about the event.